open-edge-insights/eii-azure-bridge/README.md

 window.
 Save the `clientId`, `clientSecret`, `subscriptionId`, and `tenantId` for configuring the sample ONNX EIS UDF later.

-All of the tutorials provided above provide options for creating these instances via Visual Studio Code, the Azure Portal, or the Azure CLI.
-If you wish to use the Azure CLI, it is recommended that you follow the Development System Setup instructions below.

-**IMPORTANT:**

-In the tutorials above you will receive credentials/connection strings for your Azure Container Registry, Azure IoT Hub, and Azure IoT Device.
-Save these for later, as they will be important for setting up your development and single node deployment showcased in this README.

 ### <a name="dev-sys-setup"></a>Development System Setup

 The development system will be used for the following actions:

-* Building and pushing the EIS containers to your Azure Container Registry
+* Building and pushing the EIS containers (including the bridge) to your Azure Container Registry
-* Building and pushing the EIS Azure Bridge containers
 * Creating your Azure IoT Hub deployment manifest
 * Deploying your manifest to a single node

-The instructions that follow should be followed in order to run the EIS Azure Bridge locally or on a single-node deployment.
+The instructions that follow should be followed in order to run the EIS Azure Bridge locally (in the simulator described later) or on a single-node deployment.

 First, setup your system for building EIS.
 To do this, follow the instructions detailed in the main EIS README and the EIS User Guide.
+At the end, you should have Docker, Docker Compose, and other EIS Python dependencies for the EIS Builder script in the `../build/` directory.

-Once this is completed, install the required components to using the Azure CLI and development tools.
-The script, `./tools/install-dev-tools.sh` automates this process.
+Once this is completed, install the required components to user the Azure CLI and development tools.
+The script `./tools/install-dev-tools.sh` automates this process.
 To run this script, execute the following command:

 ```sh